 If you’re contemplating visiting Chattanooga in your campervan or RV, welcome!
 We Chattanoogans are deeply passionate about our home and love sharing some of the city’s gems with others.
 All we ask is that you leave no trace when enjoying the great outdoors and that you respect the place that so many of us lovingly call home.
 Here are a few tips for planning your van life or RV trip to Chattanooga.

 - Visit during the fall if you can, but there’s never a bad season in Tennessee.
 Fall-colored leaves, crisp mornings, and perfect temperatures for hitting the trails make it the outdoor enthusiast’s dream destination.

 - Book a campsite at one of the area’s wonderful campgrounds.
-While our personal favorites Cloudland Canyon State Park, RaccoonMountain, Chester Frost, and Harrison Bay all offer wonderful camping opportunities with full RV hookups only 30 minutes from downtown.
+Our personal favorites Cloudland Canyon State Park, RaccoonMountain, Chester Frost, and Harrison Bay all offer wonderful camping opportunities with full RV hookups only 30 minutes from downtown.

-- Travel slow and take your time!
-This is always sour number one travel tip for any destination, but especially in Chattanooga.
+- Travel slowly and take your time!
+This is always our number one travel tip for any destination, but especially in Chattanooga.
 You can’t experience everything here in just a couple of days.
 Spend an hour or two doing research learning more about all that Chattanooga has to offer then strategize to see and do as much as possible.

 No matter when you decide to roll into Chattanooga in your campervan or RV, Chattanoogans will be happy to share a bit about why they love their city.
 Grab a seat at the counter at Bluegrass Grill on Saturday morning or get to know your campsite neighbors and talk to them.
 Southerners as a whole are hospitable and kind, and Chattanooga is truly the best of the best.